dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 ## Managing license types

-Licenses can be assigned to users either individually or by group.
-Assigning a user a license with group membership can be done manually by adding a user to a group during the invitation process or assigning them a group after they've enrolled in dbt Cloud.
-Additionally, you can assign users to groups automatically with [SSO configuration](/docs/cloud/manage-access/sso-overview) and [role-based access control](/docs/cloud/manage-access/about-user-access#role-based-access-control-) (Enterprise only).
-By default, new users in an account will be assigned a Developer license.
+Licenses can be assigned to users individually or through group membership.
+To assign a license via group membership, you can manually add a user to a group during the invitation process or assign them to a group after they’ve enrolled in dbt Cloud.
+Alternatively, with [SSO configuration](/docs/cloud/manage-access/sso-overview) and [role-based access control](/docs/cloud/manage-access/about-user-access#role-based-access-control-) (Enterprise only), users can be automatically assigned to groups.
+By default, new users in an account are assigned a Developer license.

 ### Manual configuration